tallforasmurf/PPQT2/README.md

 a vanity project, nobody wants to know but me.
 Hit a snag with Hunspell and then discovered Spylls, a pure-Python remake of Hunspell.
 So continuing.

+(October 2022 Testing pretty much complete, this program is functional!
+But only in Python 3.9 -- not a problem -- under MacOS Monterey on an M1 MacBook.
+Do I want to go to the boring effort of setting up virtual environments so as to test Linux and -- gag -- Win 10?

+(Answer: only if somebody else seriously wanted to use the program.
+And who would, unless I were to advertise it on the PPTools forum of PGDP?)

 ## What Is PPQT?

 PPQT (Post-processing in Python and Qt) is an integrated application